When you are booking your Cambodian holiday, it is worth knowing what the important festivals and events throughout the year are.

 Cambodia International Film festival (CIFF)

 Each year, the CIFF takes place in Phnom Penh.
-This festival is organized since 2010 by Bophana Audiovisual Resource Center and the Cambodia Film Commission.
+This festival was organized since 2010 by Bophana Audiovisual Resource Center and the Cambodia Film Commission.
 It is the most significant professional film event in Cambodia.
-The program highlights movies made in or about Cambodia but also a selection of films from the world.
-The event lasts for one week and the movies are screened in the best cinemas of Phnom Penh.
-The entrance is free to offer to everyone access to this cultural event.
+The program not only highlights movies made in or about Cambodia, but also a selection of films from the world.
+The event lasts for one week, and the movies are screened in the best cinemas of Phnom Penh.
+The entrance is free to everyone to access to this cultural event.

 Date: from March 4 to 9